 And they'll accept your connection request because your profile is optimized.

-To make this magic happen, you need to buy the Chrome extension, Linked Helper ($15/month).
-To use the tool for expanding your network, write an invitation message.
-You’ll see the option in the middle drop-down.
-Write an intro message that’s NON-SALESY.
+To make this magic happen, you need to use the tool, GrowthLead to expand your network.
+First, write an invitation message.
+You'll see the option in the middle drop-down.
+Write an intro message that doesn't focus on any type of ask.

-Next, I plug-in a relevant search query into LinkedIn Sales Navigator.
-If you don’t have Sales Navigator, then don’t bother to run automation.
-You’ll get your profile banned.
+Next, I plug-in a relevant LinkedIn search query into LinkedIn Sales Navigator and save is as a search.
+If you don't have Sales Navigator, then don't bother to run automation.
+You'll get your profile banned.

-Now I click “Connect all 2nd contact in Search.”
+I import this LinkedIn search into GrowtLead.
 The tool will automatically start connecting with personalized messages to everyone in the search query.
-Don’t connect with more than 150 people in a 24 hour period; otherwise, you risk the potential of getting banned.
+Don't connect with more than 80 people in a 24 hour period; otherwise, you risk the potential of getting banned.

-If you send out 150 requests every other day, you can expand your connection base by a couple of thousand targeted prospects every month.
+If you send out 80 requests every other day, you can expand your connection base by a thousand targeted prospects every month.
 Powerful.

 Now that you have a strong connection base let's ramp up engagement.